kim1285/remote-irrigation-main/README.md

   <img src="remote-irrigation-c3-Page-4.drawio.png" width="1200"/>
   <em>C3 diagram of esp32 initiated device status update flow</em>
 </p>
-The interval up device status update is configurable on esp32's config.
-This is background task in FastAPI is initialized by MQTT callback function.
+The interval for device status updates is configurable in the ESP32’s configuration.
+On the FastAPI side, this runs as a background task triggered by an MQTT callback.
+A single, global MQTT callback function is used; it delegates processing to handler routers, which dispatch to specific handler functions based on MQTT topic mappings stored in a global dictionary.

-There is singleton MQTT callback function, and that callback function calls handler function routers. that router routes handler functions based on mqtt topic mappings using global dict object.
-Same design on ESP32 side, to make callback function lightweight, so it does not block the main async loop.
+The same design is applied on the ESP32 side: the MQTT callback is kept lightweight and only routes messages to handlers, ensuring it does not block the main asynchronous loop.
-On ESP32 side code.
 <br>
 <br>
 <br>